TheoryofShadows/nftsol/docs/clout-rewards-math.md

 - Clout scoring uses Analytics/SQL in the short term.
 For full decentralisation, emit events (e.g., `CloutAction`) and compute `clout_raw` via an off-chain indexer feeding into the loyalty registry CPI.
 - Store monthly reward snapshots in `loyalty_registry` (new account type) so payouts can be audited and replayed.
 - Provide a `/api/solana/rewards/monthly` endpoint that surfaces `clout_score(u)`, rank, and projected reward before payouts close.
+- Sale receipts include the lamports transferred to the developer wallet so downstream analytics can reconcile the hard-baked royalty.

 ## 5. Future Enhancements